STATUTE of the Royal Malta Yacht Club

 12.1 This Statute may be amended or repealed by resolution at an Annual or Extraordinary General Meeting, carried by a majority of at least two-thirds of the Members present carrying voting rights.

-13.1 The Club shall be dissolved if it is so resolved by a majority of not less than two-thirds of Members entitled to vote at an Extraordinary General Meeting called for in accordance with Rule 6.11.
+13.1 The Club shall be dissolved if it is so resolved by a majority of not less than seventy-five per cent (75%) of Members entitled to vote at an Extraordinary General Meeting called for in accordance with Rule 6.10.

 14.1 The Committee shall be the sole authority for the interpretation of this Statute and any Bye-Laws made thereunder.
 The decision of the Committee shall be final and binding on all Members.